keshy/ancestry_wiki/README.md

 - Traverse full lineage in all directions (Spouse, Parents, Children, Siblings, Relatives etc)
 - Query for important characters and timeline with additional metadata for each node provided.
-- Learn more interactively about lesser known characters to popular characters.
+- Learn more interactively about lesser known characters related to popular characters.
 - Use custom labels to crawl different themes and find interconnections

 ![System Metrics](./images/mahabharat.png)